cirocosta/dagger-notes/README.md

 ```

-a couple runs later, we're good to go! despite the annoyance of the registry
+a couple runs later, we're good to go!

-acting oddly, it turns out that this was a great way of showcasing how being
+despite the annoyance of the registry acting all odd, it turns out that this
-able to rely hard on the caching makes the experience "ok" as you can just
+was a great way of showcasing how being able to rely hard on the caching makes
-re-run and not have time being wasted on the intermediary steps.
+the experience "ok" as you can just re-run and not have time being wasted on
+the intermediary steps. neat.

 ## It's up!